excaliburjs/Excalibur/README.md

 # GameTS

 GameTS is a very simple game engine written in TypeScript for making games in html5.
+The goal of GameTS is create a simple engine to demonstrate the capabilities of TypeScript and to illustrate simple game development to new developers.

 # Features

+* Built-in simple game loop
+* Built-in naive collision detection
+* Built-in key handling system

 # Usage

+## To build the engine and run the sample game on these platforms:

+## Windows:

+	./build.bat

+## Unix/Linux:

+	make all

 # License